 The positive results on the knowledge economy by the intervention of public authorities within a given territory have been deployed on a larger scale within the countries of the European Union which wishes to promote the circulation of innovation and therefore growth.

 According to the OECD analysis, states have specific responsibilities to assume in stimulating innovation in this extremely competitive global market.
 It is in fact upstream of the productive processes that public expenditure in research and education creates the conditions for the emergence of innovation.
 Fundamental research projects, often very heavy in terms of funding and partly uncertain, can often only see the light of day with the support of States, because their short and medium-term profitability is too uncertain for them to be taken into account.
 Charge by the private sector alone.
 Likewise, investment in knowledge (development of new courses of study), through the positive effects it generates for society as a whole, also justifies the intervention of the public authorities.

-The European Union, through the Treaty of Lisbon, established a strategic plan in order to give the public authorities of the member states maneuvers to encourage the promotion of innovation, in particular that of investing 2/3 of the GDP in the private sector and 1/3 in the public sector.
+The European Union, through the Lisbon Treaty, has established a strategic plan to give the public authorities of the member states maneuvers to encourage the promotion of innovation, including that of investing 3% of GDP in R&D: 2/3 in the private sector and 1/3 in the public sector.

 Ouarda BOUZIANE, CEO Founder EuroBreath.IT, March 16, 2021